GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### The fragment directive

-So far I only quickly glanced over one important addition without actually explaining it: the fragment directive `:~:`.
+So far I have only quickly glanced over one important addition without actually explaining it: the fragment directive `:~:`.
 To avoid compatibility issues with the usage of existing URL element fragments as shown above, the [Text Fragments specification](https://wicg.github.io/ScrollToTextFragment/)